 Mr Yap graduated from RMIT University, Australia with a Bachelor's Degree in Business (Business Administration).

-Mr Yap also serves on the board of M Development Ltd. and Seroja Investments Limited, which are listed on the SGX Mainboard.
+Mr Yap also serves on the board of Seroja Investments Limited, which is listed on the SGX Mainboard, and Soon Lian Holdings Limited, which is listed on the Catalist.

 BOARD OF DIRECTORS